MrChromebox/scripts/README.md

 OpenELEC, which cannot run the above scripts due to lack of a full Bash shell.

 To download and run this script, from a ssh shell: curl -L -O https://goo.gl/SoCQtG; bash SoCQtG

-Note: OpenELEC 6.0 beta 1 (5.95.1) broke a symlink needed for curl to work properly, so this script won't work properly ATM.
-It's been fixed for the next release, in the meantime just boot a Linux live USB and run from it.